Wondering if hiring minor age workers is legal in your state? Check out our federal and state guide to child labor laws for small businesses!

 While the federal government does not require work permits or proof-of-age certificates for a minor to be employed with your company, several states do require youth work permits for workers of certain ages.
 The purpose of these permits is to protect the employer from prosecution when hiring minors.

 State laws on work permits vary.
 For example, in California, all minors under the age of 18 are required to have a work permit.
-In Maine, all minors under the age of 16 must obtain a work permit before starting a job.
 However, in Florida, no work permit is required for the employment of a minor of any age.
 It is advised that you check with your state on work permit and age certificate requirements.

 The DOL will issue age certificates if the minor employee’s state does not issue them.
 More often than not, however, youth work permits or age-verification certificates are issued by individual states.